noahehall/theBookOfNoah/gcp/readme.md

       - use event-driven processing where possible
   -

 ## API Gateways
   - enables backend functionality to be available to consumer applications
   - if your backend cannot be moved to the cloud
     - the API can still serve as a facade or adapter link instead of communicating with the legacy backend using outdated protocols or desparate interfaces
       - each consumer can then invoke a modern cloud API which then invokes the legacy backend

 ## build & Deployment
   - compliance with local laws
   - user latency

+## External User Administration
+  - use federated identity management
+    - minimizes effort for user administration
+  - whether using FIM or building inhouse, always:
+    - implement secure solution for authenticating & authorizing users
+    - use strong cryptographic hash for passwords
+    - allow for third party identity providers
+    - separate the concept of user identity and user account
+      - users are not an email address, phone number, etc.
+      - users are a columnation of their unique personalized data and experience within your service
+    - maintain low coupling and high cohesion between different parts of a user's profile
+    - allow multiple identities to link to a single user account
+    - don't block long/complex passwords
+    - don't impose unreasonable ruules for usernames
+    - allow users to change their username
+    - permit users to delete their accounts
+    - make a consious decision on session length
+    - use 2-step verification
+    - make user IDs case insensitive
+    - build a secure auth system

 # developing, deploying, and monitoring in the cloud
   - setting up your environment